yleeyilin/tp/docs/UserGuide.md

 ### Invalid Field

 If you encounter an invalid field error, please ensure that the field entered is a valid field for the command you are using.
-Refer to our [Command Summary](#command-summary) for a list of valid fields for each PoochPlanner command.
-Below is an example of a command with an invalid field and the corresponding error message.
+Refer to our [Command Summary](#command-summary) for a list of valid fields for each PoochPlanner command.<br>Below is an example of a command with an invalid field and the corresponding error message.
 <br>

 <div style="text-align:center;">